HazMiereje14/WordGuessr/README.md

 - Thanks to our Instructor for guidance and materials provided.
 - Appreciation to our members for the efforts they have put in this project.
 - Online tutorials provided by Youtube videos and the help of AI's.

+## Future Enhancements

+- Player profiles for scoring logs.
+- High score leaderboard system to see which player guessed the more words.

 ## References